ChoneMakhubela/ChoneMakhubela/README.md

 # Hi, I'm Chone Makhubela

-🎓 Bioinformatics Honours Graduate (Cum Laude) | Data Analytics & Machine Learning Enthusiast
+🎓 Bioinformatics Honours Graduate (Cum Laude) | Bioinformatics, Data Analytics & Machine Learning Enthusiast

-I am a data-focused graduate with a strong interest in **data analytics, business intelligence, and machine learning**.
+I am a data-focused graduate with a strong interest in **Bioinformatics, data analytics, business intelligence, and machine learning**.
 My work focuses on extracting meaningful insights from complex datasets and building analytical workflows using Python.

 I enjoy working at the intersection of **data, technology, and problem solving**, turning raw data into clear and actionable insights.